 The Timmins Project consists of 61 mining claim units located 35 kilometres south of Timmins in northern Ontario.
-The project ties on to the southern and eastern property boundaries of the past producing Texmont Nickel Mine and encompasses nearly half of the original Texmont Mine property.
+The project ties on to the southern and eastern property boundaries of the past producing Texmont Nickel Mine.

 There are no plans to start up a new work program at the Timmins Project in the foreseeable future.